Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Representing geographic data as networks

+As we briefly introduced in Chapter 5.2, networks are data structures that consists of nodes that are connected to other nodes via edges which ultimately construct a network topology (or a graph as it is referred in graph theory).
+In this section, we will show how you can construct spatial networks using Python based on geographic data.
+We will show how you can create a simple graph from scratch, as well as how to create a network from a given dataset with `LineString` objects or from OpenStreetMap data that makes it possible to create networks from all over the world that can be used for various network analysis purposes.

 Contents:

 - Basic concepts: nodes, edges, node/edge attributes, topology, connectivity, directionality, what Python tools are out there that can be used?